I am sure by now you all have heard about how “the Big Four” are finally playing together this summer, albeit only in Europe…

 So, without further distraction, here’s what I thought of the bands I saw at MDF, reviewed in classic SOD style.

 BACK BY POPULAR DEMAND!

-Find out what HELLBOUND’s contributors are listening to going into the month of August.
-Each writer has submitted their Top 5 list and have an option to list a book and a film they are into right now too.
+Find out what HELLBOUND’s contributors have been listening to during the month of May.
+Almost every writer has submitted their Top 5 list and have an option to list a book and a film they are into right now too.